Since v17.0.0,v16.12.0 - Check

 This method calls fn on each chunk of the stream in order, passing it the result from the calculation on the previous element.
 It returns a promise for the final value of the reduction.

-If no initial value is supplied the first chunk of
+If no initial value is supplied the first chunk

-empty, the promise is rejected with a
+is empty, the promise is rejected with a

 TypeError